Postdoctoral Fellowships

-The African German Centre for Food Systems and Data Science funded by German Academic Exchange Service (DAAD) with funds from the Federal Ministry of Education and Research, Germany offers fellowships to support a Postdoc research projects in southern Africa in cooperation with one of our partner institutions.
+The African German Centre for Food Systems and Data Science funded by German Academic Exchange Service (DAAD) with funds from the Federal Ministry of Research, Technology and Space, Germany offers fellowships to support Postdoc research projects in southern Africa in cooperation with one of our partner institutions.

 • The primary aim of UKUDLA is to develop scientists’ expertise in sustainable and resilient food systems and applied data science.
 Applications from disciplines that integrate both themes are particularly encouraged.

-• The scholarship covers a time period of 12 month with a basic subsistence allowance (e.g. 3.900,00 Euro/month for South Africa).
+• The scholarship covers a time period of 24 month (extension of 6 months possible after consultation) with a basic subsistence allowance (e.g. 3.900,00 Euro/month for South Africa).
 Travel/ flight costs are provided and additional research funds can be applied for.

 We are looking forward to receiving your applications